-We have already posted an earlier article on the abuser’s use of disdain and dismissiveness as a weapon designed to de-humanize his victim.
-This article addresses a very similar tactic, and yet it is not quite the same thing.
+We have already posted an earlier post on the abuser’s use of disdain and dismissiveness as a weapon designed to de-humanize his victim.
+This post addresses a very similar tactic, and yet it is not quite the same thing.
 While disdain can be very passive (no response, a roll of the eyes, a short verbal put-down), mockery is much more active.
-It also targets the victim’s personhood, but more overt.
+It also targets the victim’s personhood, but is more overt.

 All the prophets of God were mocked.
 Here is an example that Isaiah experienced —

 (Isaiah 28:9-10 ESV) (9) “To whom will he teach knowledge, and to whom will he explain the message?
 Those who are weaned from the milk, those taken from the breast?
 (10) For it is precept upon precept, precept upon precept, line upon line, line upon line, here a little, there a little.”

 Isaiah’s mockers spoke jibberish, making fun of the words of the Lord spoken by Isaiah — as if to call them nonsense and baby talk.
 You can hear their devilish laughter.

 And speaking of devilish laughter, we come to the main point.
 Mockery is Satanic.
 Especially in the hands of the abuser.
 Satan is a mocker.
 Many, many times as enemies of God came against the people of God, they evidenced this demonic quality of mockery.
 Isaiah admonishes this spirit in Sennacherib when his armies came against Jerusalem: